shirawein/Crossling-AMR-Eval/README.md

 # Running Smatch with NMT/fast_align

 # Running CrossSemBleu
+To run the CrossSemBleu code:
+cd sembleu-master
+chmod a+x eval.sh
+./eval.sh output-amr reference-amr

+We recommend having a single AMR in each file.

 # Running external scripts:
 Quick pointer on where to get Smatch results: https://github.com/snowblink14/smatch